Cavalry in the American Civil War: Weaponry

 Union cavalryman A.J.
 Blue armed with three pistols and a sword.

 A wide variety of weaponry was carried by mounted forces during the Civil War.
 While it is commonly held that Northern cavalry were better equipped than their Southern counterparts, this was not always the case, particularly at the beginning of the war.
 By the start of 1862, most had been issued a saber and pistols, but many regiments had no more than ten to twelve carbines per company.
-In these cases, instead of spreading out their firepower, some regiments instead organized their troopers by weaponry: the 2nd Michigan formed two "dragoon battalions" (armed with carbines) and one "saber battalion."
+In these cases, instead of spreading out their firepower, some regiments organized their troopers by weaponry: the 2nd Michigan formed two "dragoon battalions" (armed with carbines) and one "saber battalion."

 It was not until 1863 when every Union trooper was guaranteed a carbine in addition to his revolvers and saber.
 However, up through to the end of the war many regiments were armed with multiple models of carbines, making resupply difficult.
 Confederate soldiers meanwhile might carry anything from the latest carbines imported from Europe to flintlock muskets and Bowie knives, although the primary source for their weapons was whatever could be captured from defeated Union forces.